On Thursday 11 September, Level 2 will be closed, including the permanent collection and the Design Kitchen.

-Design Museum Academy 3 day course
+Design Museum Academy Adult two-day course

 The Drawing Gym